From Ponyo (2008) to My Neighbor Totoro (1997), here’s my ranking of the best Studio Ghibli movies.

 The studio has, over the years, gone on to produce many other films with success and acclaim.
 The works, which are permeated with a sense of deep nostalgia, innocence and hope have been critically acclaimed internationally, with many films such as Princess Mononoke and Spirited Away frequently hailed among the best films of the century.
 Their stories are all about love, hope and friendship, even if they take place in fantastical worlds like Howl’s Moving Castle.
 They’re also known for their incredible animation style which makes use of hand-drawn techniques rather than computer generated graphics.

-The Ghibli catalogue undoubtedly has many gems to offer – some sombre, some wildly adventurous.
+Studio Ghibli films have several gems to offer – some sombre, some wildly adventurous.
 Paired with high-concept storytelling and breathtaking animation, there’s something for everyone.
 We bring you a definitive list of all the Studio Ghibli movies ranked, from the very best to a few hits-and-misses.

 23. Earwig and The Witch (2020)